TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑19 (Part 4)

-This sprint processed the next set of NoPixel resources after `np‑dirtymoney` in the repository ordering.
+This sprint processed the next set of original resources after `np‑dirtymoney` in the repository ordering.
 We identified two resources that required backend support: **np‑driftschool** and **np‑driving‑instructor**.
 Each defines server events that